neeraja1504/neeraja1504.github.io/README.md

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

-### About
+## About
 I am Neeraja Kirtane, a final year undergrad student at Manipal Institute of Technology, Manipal.
+I am very passionate about Technology and Maths and love to learn new things.
+My current fields of interest are Machine Learning, Natural Language Processing specifically relating to Indian Languages.
+I strongly believe in building systems free of bias of all forms.
+You can get in touch with me via [Email](kirtane.neeraja@gmail.com) or [LinkedIn](https://www.linkedin.com/in/neeraja-kirtane-16353b2a/)